ALICE LATIMER MOSELEY

-Miss Alice, as she was referred to by friends and admirers, was a self-taught idyllic folk artist, who began painting at age 60 to maintain her sanity while caring for her Alzheimer-afflicted mother.
+Miss Alice, as she was referred to by friends and admirers, was a self-taught idyllic folk artist who began painting at age 60 to maintain her sanity while caring for her Alzheimer’s – afflicted mother.

 Before that, she had only dabbled in china painting during her teens.
 “If my Mom had not been ill, I never would’ve painted,” Miss Alice once said.
 “I think of it as her gift to me.”

-Soon after the married, the newlyweds moved to Mose’s hometown of Batesville, Mississippi, a place captured in several of Miss Alice’s paintings.
+Soon after they married, the newlyweds moved to Mose’s hometown of Batesville, Mississippi, a place captured in several of Miss Alice’s paintings.
 After their son, Tim, was born, the family moved to Memphis.
 During this time, Miss Alice earned her teaching permit and began substitute teaching while earning her Bachelors in Education.
-She taught English at Whitehaven High School and then, Oakhaven High.
+She taught English at Whitehaven High School and later at Oakhaven High.
 Eventually, Miss Alice would earn her Masters at Memphis State University, now the University of Memphis.

-In the late 1960s is when Miss Alice’s mother came to live with them in Batesville.
-With determination and strength, Miss Alice continued to teach in the classroom and care for her Alzheimer-afflicted mother at night.
-To alleviate the depression and stress, Alice returned to painting.
+In the late 1960s, Miss Alice’s mother came to live with them in Batesville.
+With determination and strength, Miss Alice continued to teach by day and care for her Alzheimer’s-afflicted mother at night.
+To alleviate the depression and stress, Alice turned to painting.

 After her mother died, Miss Alice began taking her paintings to art shows and flea markets.